Skip to content

 1996

-The Club grew to over 36,000 members in over 100 countries, and offered its members many new benefits, including access to an in-house research staff and a member service staff-all employed at the Club’s new mansion in the historic district of Mt.
+The Club grew to over 36,000 Members in over 100 countries, and offered its Members many new benefits, including access to an in-house research staff and a member service staff – all employed at the Club’s new mansion in the historic district of Mt.
 Vernon in downtown Baltimore (“The Clubhouse”).
-It also established local publishing offices in London and Bonn (under the name of The Zurich Club), and Paris.
-Karim Rahemtulla, Research Director of Agora Publishing, replaced Chris as Investment Director and becomes Editor of The Oxford Alert trading service.
-By the end of 1996, The Oxford Club Communiqué was published in three different languages: English, French and German, all still sent by mail only.
+It also established local publishing offices in London and Bonn (under the name of The Zurich Club) and Paris.
+Karim Rahemtulla, Research Director of Agora Publishing, replaced Chris as Investment Director and became Editor of The Oxford Alert trading service.
+By the end of 1996, The Oxford Communiqué was published in three different languages: English, French and German, all still sent by mail only.

 1997